MrAirspace/geolocated-airport-shapes-from-openstreetmap/README.md

-**Troubleshooting:**
+# Troubleshooting:

 At present, the script is in its initial stages of code.
-The output can still feature incomplete terminal structures such as the following example:
+The output can still feature incomplete terminal structures such as the following example (FRA):
 ![FRA_merged](https://github.com/MrAirspace/geolocated-airport-shapes-from-openstreetmap/assets/144953682/47d68bac-801c-412d-9ced-8e513d1fb977)

 Reason for this is the way how infrastructure is classified in openstreetmap.